Mr Cruel: Suspected

 On 13 April 1991 in Templestowe, a man wearing a balaclava broke into a family home at about 8:40 pm, armed with a knife.
 He abducted 13-year-old Karmein Chan, who went to the same school as the Canterbury victim.
 Chan's decomposed body, with three gunshot wounds to the head, was found a year later.
+Investigators believe Karmein may have been killed because she had either seen her abductor's face, or because he feared the child could identify him.
 It has been reported that some detectives had doubts about whether this crime was committed by Mr Cruel.
 Detective Chris O'Connor answered a journalist's question in 2013 about whether Mr Cruel was responsible, saying "we just don't know if it was Mr Cruel who murdered Karmein ... we just can't be sure because there isn't enough evidence to make a value judgement about whether it was or wasn't him in the Karmein case."

 Investigation

 Mr Cruel is believed to have videotaped, or perhaps taken still photographs, of his attacks.
 Detectives believe that, if he is still alive, he will have kept the tapes and/or photos, and will still collect, and possibly swap, child pornography.
 They say he almost certainly continues to collect pornography through the internet, and may communicate with children using chat lines.
 Mr Cruel meticulously planned his crimes; for example, in one case, he abducted a girl and told her he would release her in exactly fifty hours, which he did.
 He bathed his victims carefully, with one victim describing the act as "like a mother washing a baby".
 In two cases, he took a second set of clothes from the girls' homes to dress them before they were freed.
 The modus operandi was the same in each of the three attacks, and victim statements provided confirmation to police that it was the same offender.

 Two of Mr Cruel's victims were able to provide police with details of the house where they had been kept.
 Both had been leashed to a bed.
 The same two victims told detectives that they had heard planes landing, leading police to believe the house was on one of the flight paths to Melbourne Airport.

 Police established the Spectrum Task Force in May 1991, dedicated to catching Mr Cruel.
 The task force searched 30,000 homes and interviewed 27,000 suspects over the attacks, at a cost of A$3.8 million.
 There was a A$300,000 reward offered by the police for information that led to the conviction of Mr Cruel.
 A reward poster for the abductions was distributed in 1991 to all Victorian homes, and in certain areas in South Australia and New South Wales.
 Huge posters were placed in public places.
 The task force was disbanded in January 1994.